philipParks/project_manager/documents/initiation/scopeStatement.md

 ## Assumptions

-The application will be developed using modern web technologies such as React for the frontend and Node.js for the backend.
+The application will be developed using Java.

-The target user base will have access to modern browsers and mobile devices.
+The target user base will have access to systems capable of running a Java application.

 The project will utilize agile methodologies for iterative development and testing.